Utkarshs294/Handwritten-Digit-Recognition-/README.md

 Objective:-

-Handwritten digit recognition system using MNIST which basically detects the scanned images.In this project i had focused on the scanned images of handwritten digit recognition by using MNIST.
+Handwritten digit recognition system using MNIST which basically detect the scanned images.In this project i had focused on the scanned images of handwritten digit recognition by using MNIST.

 Tools used:-
 - Jupyter Notebook